Ready to get started?

 Save & Run the Flow

-Once you have configured all the actions for the flow, click the disk icon to save the flow.
+Once you have configured all the options for the flow, click the disk icon to save the flow.
 Click the play icon to run the flow.

-Now you have a workflow to move Microsoft Planner data into a CSV file.
+Now you have a workflow to save Microsoft Planner data into a CSV file.

-With CData Connect, you get live connectivity to Microsoft Planner data within your Microsoft Power Automate workflows.
+With CData Connect Cloud, you get live connectivity to Microsoft Planner data within your Microsoft Power Automate workflows.

 Related Power Automate Articles

-This article walks through using CData Connect Server with Power Automate Desktop.
+This article walks through using CData Connect Cloud with Power Automate Desktop.
 Check out our other articles for more ways to work with Power Automate (Desktop & Online):